One command to install

 One command install

 One command authenticates you and registers the MCP server with Claude Code.
 No config files, no manual steps.
-After setup, restart Claude Code and ask “how long have I been coding today?” — it just works.
+After setup, restart Claude Code and ask “how long have I been coding today?” and it just works.

 Everything you need to know about DevClocked